tryton/trytond/doc/ref/models/models.rst

         - `action`: a list of available actions
         - `relate`: a list of available relations

-.. classmethod:: ModelView.view_header_get(value[, view_type])

-    Returns the window title used by the client for the specific view type.

 .. classmethod:: ModelView.view_attributes()

     Returns a list of XPath, attribute and value.